Cal-CS-61A-Staff/bacon/README.md

 Do not use `make install` however.
 Instead, simply copy the `bacon.exe` file inside the `bin/` directory and `hogconv.py` inside the root directory to somewhere convenient and run them.

-### Running Simulated Tournaments
+### Running Simulated Contests

-Follow these steps to run simulated a tournament.
+Follow these steps to run a simulated contest.

 Replace `hogconv.py` and `bin/bacon` below with the path to the script/binary on your system as appropriate.

-1. Convert the student's Python submissions to .strat:
+1. Convert the students' submissions (*.py) to *.strat:
 ```sh
 python hogconv.py -o strat [student_strategies/*.py hog_contest.py foo.py]
 ```